5 Must Visit Pumpkin Patches Near Genesee County Your Family Will Love

 Just a county away, Fick Farms features homegrown and locally grown fresh produce.
-In the fall we offer hay rides, a corn maze, and a u-pick pumpkin patch.
-This year you can challenge yourself with the Mystery of the Lost Treasure maze.
+In the fall we offer hay rides, a corn maze, and a U-pick pumpkin patch.
+This year you can challenge yourself with a journey through their Corn Maze Adventure.
 For all the details and hours click here.

 LOOK: How Halloween has changed in the past 100 years